 Consist mainly of bank deposits in checking accounts and short-term investments, highly liquid and easily convertible into cash.
-Cash is stated at nominal value.
+Cash is stated at nominal value and cash equivalents are measured at fair value.

-d.
+e.
 Machinery and equipment

 Acquisitions are recorded at acquisition cost.
 Cost includes purchase price, including import duties, any costs directly attributable to bringing the asset to the location and condition necessary or it to be capable of operating in the manner intended by management of the Entity and, for qualifying assets, borrowing costs capitalized in accordance with the Entity's accounting policy.
 Depreciation of machinery and equipment commences when the assets are ready for their intended use.